rainforestapp/heroku-addon-docs/README.md

-[Rainforest](https://addons.heroku.com/marketplace/rainforest) is an [add-on](http://addons.heroku.com) for providing functionality X.
+[Rainforest](https://addons.heroku.com/marketplace/rainforest) is an [add-on](http://addons.heroku.com) for providing insanely simple integration testing for your Heroku app.

 Adding functionality X to an application provides benefits X, Y and Z. [[Sell the benefits here!
 Don't skimp - developers have many options these days.]]